-Recommendation: After getting healthcare insurance, it’s also important to get life insurance if you have dependents.
+After getting healthcare insurance, it's also important to get life insurance if you have dependents and/or debt.
 Check out PolicyGenius, the #1 marketplace for affordable term life insurance customized for your personal situation.
 My wife was able to get double the life insurance coverage for less money through PolicyGenius.

 If we’ve learned anything during the pandemic, it’s that tomorrow is not guaranteed.
 Getting life insurance is the responsible thing to do.